Skip to main content

 Written by Michael De Giovanni

-You can add additional costs to Not received, Partially received, and Received POs and OPOs as long as they fall within an open inventory period.
+You can add costs to Not received, Partially received, and Received POs or OPOs—if the PO falls within an open inventory period.

-2. Click on Additional costs under the Items table.
+2. Click Additional costs (below the items table)

 Additional costs option on a purchase order